johnmcfarlane/papers/c++/contractual-disappointment.md

 C++ toolchains increasingly optimise programs by assuming their correctness.
 These optimisations are not free.
-They are provided to users in exchange for not violating the ISO C++ Standard.
+They are provided to users in exchange for not violating the C++ Standard.

 Historically, such contract violations have been difficult to detect.
 Fortunately, modern toolchains provide facilities for their detection.